 Private nursing care

 We believe that everyone has the right to live within the comforts of their own home, regardless of their health care needs.
-With private care from Helping Hands, you can rest assured that all of your clinical needs will be taken care of, whether you need round-the-clock support with a live-in carer or regular visits to support you at home from your local care team.
+With private care at home from Helping Hands, you can rest assured that all of your clinical needs will be taken care of without the need for moving into a nursing or care home.
+Whether you need round-the-clock support with a live-in carer or regular visits to support you at home from your local care team.

 Registered with the Nursing and Midwifery Council, our expert team of private nurses manage all of our complex support packages.
-From meeting with you and your loved ones, selecting the right private carer for you and contributing to your support plan, to liaising with other healthcare professionals and ensuring your care is tailored entirely around you – there isn’t a stone left unturned.
-Everything is centred around maintaining your independence and wellbeing.
+From meeting with you and your loved ones, selecting the right private carer for you, and contributing to your support plan, to liaising with other healthcare professionals and ensuring your care is tailored entirely around you – there isn’t a stone left unturned.
+Everything is centered around maintaining your independence and wellbeing with a continuity of care.

 We will keep you feeling happy and safe at home, with a dedicated team of friendly carers on hand for 24-hour care, when you need it.Request a callback Email us